pabroux/conda-piptools/README.md

 By Sulfyderz.

 ## About:
 CondaPipManager is a way to better handle your Python packages and keep them up-to-date.
 It handles their dependencies and their compatibilities thanks to `conda` and `pip-tools`.
-More precisely, it requires you to only specify minimal constraints (`torch >= 1.7` and `numpy`).
-CondaPipManager will then figure out exact and mutually compatible versions (`torch==1.7.1` and `numpy==1.19.5`).
+More precisely, it requires you to only specify minimal constraints (for instance: `torch >= 1.7` and `numpy`).
+CondaPipManager will then figure out exact and mutually compatible versions (for instance: `torch==1.7.1` and `numpy==1.19.5`).

 ## Prerequisite:
 You need to have `conda` installed.